prdx/prdx.github.io/about.md

 [linkedIn](https://www.linkedin.com/in/bagustrihatmaja/)
 [instagram](https://www.instagram.com/bagustrihatmaja/)

-*The posts on this blog will be in Indonesian and English.*
+*The posts on this blog will be in Indonesian or English.*